IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

--Rustwork Blade can now be used to craft Big Bang
+-Rustwork Blade can now be used to craft the Big Bang

+-Shadeflame Staff having a crafting recipe

+-Lava Details no longer hides Additive blending

 -Animation bug with the Giant Lizard, also uses unicorn AI and has a proper death sound